bhartiy/learnsellacious/pages/21.import-and-export/import-templates/docs.md

 ![](119.png)

 4. Fill the details in basic information.
-5. First you have to select the title and type.
+5. Type the title for the template and select the type whether the template is to import product, import category or    to import images and other attachments.
 6. On the right there will some settings, make that settings and you dont have to go through these settings again      when you import this template.

 ![](117.png)

-7. At the bottom there are Custom CSV headers For import.
+7. At the bottom there are Default Custom CSV headers available in CSV.

 ![](118.png)